scribe-org/Scribe-iOS/README.md

 Markers are also planned for color blind users (see issue).

 <!--
-# Grammar queries
+### Grammar queries

 Scribe allows users to programmatically query words based on grammar rules.
+Typing backslash and a chosen command allows the user to type a given word in the preview bar, with the desired word form then being inserted with a press of the return key.

 Examples of this include:

-- /pl(noun) provides the plural of the noun
+- /pl provides the plural of the noun
-- /fps(verb_infinitive) provides the first person singular of the verb
+- /fps provides the first person singular of the verb
-- /pp(verb_infinitive) provides the past participle of the verb -->
+- /pp provides the past participle of the verb
+-->

 ### iOS and iPadOS system keyboard functionality